stasiselectronics/BatteryBoost/README.md

 # Battery Boost Module
-<h3>3.7 V input, 5V-24V output at 1 Amp (24 Watts Max)</h3>
+<h3>3.7 V input, 5V-24V output</h3>
-At least, that's the goal.

-This respository contains the source files for a boost circuit designed to provide max 24V and minimum 5V at 1.5 Amps.
+This respository contains the source files for a boost circuit designed to boost the voltage from a lithium battery to anywhere between 5 and 24 Volts.

-It is a modification of my fume extractor PCB, which I used as a basis for the design.

 ## KiCAD